 Begins at Hannum Road and runs northward past Bentley Road to State Route 430, passing through woodland and offering first peeks at the agricultural diversity of the area.
 Park at Bentley Road.

-The Nadine and Paul Webb Trail (1.0 mile)
+The Nadine and Paul Webb Trail (1.8 miles)

 Begins at State Route 430, passes through woodlands and farmland, ends at the Mayville lakefront area [which passes the top of Chautauqua Lake].
 Park at the Rt 394 crossing of the trail in Mayville.

 When you get to Mayville, you cross a bridge into an open field leading to Rt 394.
-The trail goes across Rt 394, past the Chautauqua Belle (a sternwheeler steam boat), the old train depot(where the CRT office is located), and on through the village.
+The trail goes across Rt 394, past the Chautauqua Belle (a sternwheeler steam boat), the old train depot, and on through the village.

 When the trail meets Rt 430, you need to turn left onto Honeysette Rd.
 (While the trail does continue past Rt 430, it stops about ¾ mile from Rt 430.)
 Take Honeysette over the bridge, (from which you can see the end of the trail from Rt 430) till it comes to a ‘T’ and turn left onto Plank Road, a highway.
 Go ¾ mile till you see the overhead high tension electric lines and the entrance to the trail on your right.